 Survey Junkie is all about taking surveys.
 About 5 days a week they will send you an email link to a 1 minute survey that’s worth $0.10.
 Honestly that’s where the vast majority of the money I earned came from.

-I rarely take a survey for them, but they’re there if you want to spend more time to earn more.
+I rarely take a regular survey for them, but they’re there if you want to spend more time to earn more.
 Once you reach $10 you can cash out via PayPal or Amazon gift card.

 I keep a folder of apps on my phone for rewards and this one is one of the originals in there.
 On Receipt Hog you upload receipts to earn coins.
 Grocery stores, pet stores, clothing receipts, and gas stations will all get you some coins.
 You can also get a bonus for uploading receipts every week.